 - If using a homemade cakey component, a full 24 hours is required, as the homemade cookies, crackers, and fingers take longer to absorb the creamy component than their store-bought counterparts.

-- I recommend decorating your cake after it has set-up, with sparkling sugar, crushed candy, chocolate curls, or sprinkles.
+I recommend decorating your cake after it has set up.
+Sparkling sugar, crushed candy, chocolate curls, or sprinkles all work well.

 Jessie Sheehan is a cookbook author, baker, and recipe developer.
 She is the co-author of Icebox Cakes (Chronicle Books, 2015), the author of the upcoming The Vintage Baker (Chronicle Books, April 2018), and has contributed to many other cookbooks.
 She blogs at jessiesheehanbakes.com, writes and edits for various blogs and publications, and can be found on Instagram at @jessiesheehanbakes.